Direct = to order or arrange and supervise (something); to determine a course or procedure for; to guide and manage (something)

 Choose your course—step-by-step—to becoming and achieving in life.
 Succeed personally and professionally – by design.

-Learn how in the the new book: Achieve
+Learn how in Steve's new book: Achieve

 Don’t just set goals; plan your success.